junxit/us-congress-bills-111/metadata.md

 - 2010-07-28 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment.
 Without written report.
 - 2010-07-28 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment.
 Without written report.
 - 2010-07-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 489.
+- 2010-07-30 — Message on Senate action sent to the House.
+- 2010-07-30 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6543; text as passed Senate: CR S6543)
+- 2010-07-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6543; text as passed Senate: CR S6543)
+- 2010-07-30 — Received in the House.
+- 2010-07-30 — Referred to the House Committee on Oversight and Government Reform.